m2osw/advgetopt/tests/README.md

 * Arguments
 * Configurations

-Here we test the Configurations.
+Here we test the code handle the loading and saving from configuration files.
 This is the part of the library which converts configuration file data to a map of named values.
 The configuration code has the ability to accept any argument without having a definition to match the argument.
 The idea being that once in a while we need to load a configuration file without having access to the argument definitions.
 This happens in many places in Snap!
-However, we now have the ability to define an external definition for each file so it will be possible to verify configuration files properly from any tool.
+However, we now have the ability to define an external definition for each file so it is possible to verify configuration files properly from any tool.

 ## Program & Project Names (`advgetopt_access.cpp`)